 2.3 Museum Island

-Located on the River Spree, Museum Island is a UNESCO World Heritage site and a cultural oasis.
-This complex is home to five world-class museums, including the Pergamon Museum, the Neues Museum, and the Altes Museum.
-Immerse yourself in art, history, and archaeology as you explore these remarkable institutions.
+Museum Island is a UNESCO World Heritage Site and a cultural oasis on the River Spree.
+World famous are five world class museums, including the Pergamomuseum, the Neues Museum and the Altes Museum, which are housed within this complex.
+Hop into art, history and archaeology as you dive into the best of these remarkable institutions.

 3. Berlin’s Nightlife and Culinary Scene